 Let’s set the scene: Tony received an inquiry for an unavailable vehicle from this lead.
 Instead of simply replying that the vehicle was unavailable, he took this opportunity to respond with multiple alternative options.
 Way to maximize the sale!

 This video is effective for so many reasons.
-Right out the gate, he establishes a relationship with his customer.
+Right out of the gate, he establishes a relationship with his customer.
 He greets her by name, introduces himself, and gets straight to the point by addressing why she reached out in the first place.

 We love the way that Tony keeps his video short, sweet, to the point, and friendly.
 He offers a natural smile to put his customer at ease.